PgeePow/RO-WEB/docs/changelog/sept-change-log.md

 ## New Vending Commands (@ss update)
 Two new commands have been added to enhance the **store UI search function**:

+These commands only can be use in prontera

 - Search by useful criteria: `item id`, `refine`, `card id`, `option id`, `option values`.
 - Search by part of an item name (can return multiple results and show all stores containing those items).